 Hint* Most of your problems are self-induced.
 I know, harsh right?
 We spend a lot of time circling the drain on things like, who created this mess, they should take ownership, who’s responsible, etc. And, for many people, that’s where the buck stops.
-Then there are others who know, “I’m responsible for my happiness, regardless, period.”
+Then others know, “I’m responsible for my happiness, regardless, end of the story, period.”
 Yet, if we take no action, these are just so many words, whispered in the dark that rarely see the light of day.
 How do you take responsibility?
 Are you responsible for everything?
-Yes and No. You are not responsible for EVERYTHING, you are only responsible for YOUR RESPONSE TO EVERYTHING.
+Yes and No. You are not responsible for EVERYTHING; you are only responsible for YOUR RESPONSE TO EVERYTHING.

 How badly do you want to feel empowered?
 Empowerment comes down to choices.